6 Ways to Spend Less on Landscaping

 But if you’re a homeowner, particularly a first-time homeowner, you may not yet have a solid understanding of just how much exterior home expenses can add up.

-Planting, fertilizing, mowing and maintaining your grass, cleaning your gutters, pulling weeds, mulching, and aerating can pile up quickly.
-Even if you pay for xeriscaping in order get rid of grass, you still have a yard to maintain.
+Planting, fertilizing, mowing, and maintaining your grass, cleaning your gutters, pulling weeds, mulching, and aerating can pile up quickly.
+Even if you pay for xeriscaping in order to get rid of grass, you still have a yard to maintain.
 Native vegetation needs to be weeded and cleaned weekly or biweekly.